(NOTE REGARDING THIS SAMPLE FILE: Some of the hyper-links in this file

 jobs, stock options, chauffeured limousines, palatial homes,

-due to the uncanny resemblance of such a payment to its
+"greenmail," perhaps due to the uncanny resemblance of such a

 In Wall Street Raider, a "greenmail" buyback can be made